Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Maret 2026 14.39.09 UTC
+- WIB: Minggu, 1 Maret 2026 15.44.26 UTC
-- WITA: Minggu, 1 Maret 2026 15.39.09 UTC
+- WITA: Minggu, 1 Maret 2026 16.44.26 UTC
-- WIT: Minggu, 1 Maret 2026 16.39.09 UTC
+- WIT: Minggu, 1 Maret 2026 17.44.26 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: technology
+Kategori: friendship